binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 2. Who created it
 3. Image provenance: Is Docker fetching the [image](https://docs.docker.com/engine/docker-overview/#docker-objects) we think it is?
     1. Identification: How Docker uses secure hashes, or digests.
-    Image layers (deltas) are created during the image build process, and also when commands within the container are run which produce new or modified files and/or directories.
+    Image layers (deltas) are created during the image build process, and also when commands within the container are run, which produce new or modified files and/or directories.
     Layers are now identified by a digest which looks like:
     `sha256:<the-hash>`
     The above hash element is created by applying the SHA256 hashing algorithm to the layers content.